sawatzkylindsey/workbench/documentation.md

 #### Details
 * *Release*: Allow the nodes to move around freely, based off the underlying graph-physics.
 * *Lock*: Prohibt the nodes from moving freely, locking them into their current positions.
-* *Reset*: Reload the termnet from scratch, clearing any affects of searching, amplifications/dampifications, etc.
+* *Reset*: Reload the termnet from scratch, clearing any affects of searching, focusing, amplifications/dampifications, etc.
 This has the same affect as refreshing the page, or loading from a session.
 * *Drag*: This element is not a button, but placed here to draw your attention to the fact that nodes may be dragged.
 Dragging a node will lock it in-place (like a local *Lock*).
 Additionally, a node that is dragged out the circle will become highlighted.

-### Neighbourhood
+### Search (previously Neighbourhood)
 #### Usage
 Type the term to focus the graph on into the text-box and press the enter key.
 You may press enter on the text-box when empty to clear the previous neighbourhood.

 #### Details
-A *Neighbourhood* will narrow down the set of nodes visible in the graph.
+*Search* will narrow down the set of nodes visible in the graph.
 A more detailed update to the documentation will review precisely how this occurs, suffice to say for now it restricts the graph to only important neighbours of the selected term.

-### Search
+### Focus
 #### Usage
-Type the term to search on into the text-box and press the enter key.
+Type the term to narrow focus on into the text-box and press the enter key.
-Searching for terms will populate the *Search History* list in the order they are searched.
+Focusing for terms will populate the *Focus History* list in the order they are selected.
 This history cannot be changed, except by *Reseting* the graph.

 #### Details
-*Search* tells the **Termnet** that the learner is interested in a term, and should therefore put more importance on it.
+*Focus* tells the **Termnet** that the learner is interested in a term, and should therefore put more importance on it.
 Ultimately, this affects the weights $$w_n$$ for all the terms $$N$$ in the graph.
-Each search progressess a timeline where the timestep $$t+1$$ is derived from $$t$$.
+Each focus progressess a timeline where the timestep $$t+1$$ is derived from $$t$$.

 First, and intermediate weight $$\widetilde{w}$$ is calculated.
-Depending on the kind of graph metric selected (forthcoming), applying search will update the node weights according the following formula.
+Depending on the kind of graph metric selected (forthcoming), applying focus will update the node weights according the following formula.

 $$\widetilde{w}_n^{t+1} = w_n^t + M_n$$